Programs

 Condition 3: Program and Student Criteria

-Per section 3.5.3 of the 2020 Procedures, a program should send a roster of passing students from the course(s) that satisfy SC.5 and the roster of passing students from the course(s) that satisfy SC.6, respectively.
+Per the 2020 Procedures, a program should send a roster of passing students from the course(s) in which the learning outcomes associated with SC.5 are achieved and a roster of passing students from the course(s) in which the learning outcomes associated with SC.6 are achieved, respectively.
 These should be two separate rosters provided in Excel or Word format and emailed as an attachment to accreditation@naab.org.
 NAAB has created a sample Student Roster Template in word format, which is an optional tool for programs to use.
-Rosters are sent at the end of the fall term for programs with a visit in the Spring and the end of the Spring term for programs with a visit in the Fall.
+Rosters should be sent no later than 60 days prior to the visit start date.
+Student work must be available at the start of the site visit presented in physical, digital, or in hybrid format in the on-site team room.

 The institution/program defines what is considered passing.
 The syllabus typically would have the grading rubric in it.
 If a D is passing as defined by a program, then students receiving D would be included in the list of passing students from which work will be randomly selected.